department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 ---
 layout: page-breadcrumbs.html
-title: Disability Benefits Application Process
+title: How to Apply for Disablity Benefits
 display_title: Application Process
 description: Find out how to apply online for VA disability compensation, and what documents you'll need to start your application today.
 order: 2